run-ai/docs/docs/Researcher/best-practices/From-Bare-Metal-to-using-Docker-Images.md

 Training data is usually significantly large (from several Gigabytes to Petabytes) and is read-only in nature.
 Thus, training data is typically left outside of the docker image.
 Instead, the data is _mounted_ onto the image when it is instantiated.
 Mounting a volume allows the code within the container to access the data as though it was within a directory on the local file system.

 The best practice is to store the training data on a shared file system.
-This allows the data to be accessed uniformly on whichever machine the researcher is currently using, allowing the researcher to easily migrate between machines.
+This allows the data to be accessed uniformly on whichever machine the Researcher is currently using, allowing the Researcher to easily migrate between machines.

 Organizations without a shared file system typically write scripts to copy data from machine to machine.